-The 2021 Consolidated Appropriations Act or “COVID Relief Bill” made the section 179D Energy Efficient Commercial Building deduction permanent.
-This means that owners of buildings that meet certain energy efficient design criteria can realize an additional income tax deduction up to $1.80 per square foot of the qualified building.
+The 2021 Consolidated Appropriations Act or “COVID Relief Bill” made permanent the section 179D Energy Efficient Commercial Building deduction.
+This means that owners of buildings that meet certain energy-efficient design criteria can realize an additional income tax deduction of up to $1.80 per square foot of the qualified building.

 The new tax law also makes these important changes to the section 179D deduction:

 - The deduction amount is indexed for inflation for years after 2020

 - The comparable building standards are now within two years of construction start

 The inflation index will increase the section 179D benefit, whereas the new two-year rule will make it more difficult for certain buildings to qualify (former comparable buildings were based on 2007 energy standards).

 The benefits of section 179D will become even more valuable if President Biden’s “Build Back Better” agenda is passed.
 Proposed upgrades include: